danvc/schoology/README.md

 - Move all config files inside the containers;
 - Populate the `MongoDB` with fake data.

 If everything wen't well, now you could access the `app` by opening the following url in your browser: `http://localhost:3000`.
 You will have access to main page.
 The Search bar search for courses by using the `lazy search`technique.
 So you could be searching by characters that exists in the word, without writting it correctly.
+The browser will only make requests after the user stop of typing after 400ms.
+Another approach that was taken was by using `Redis` to cache the data that was searched before in a way to improve the `app` performance.
 ![](https://i.ibb.co/qswbJjh/Kapture-2019-12-18-at-3-19-48.gif)